Contextflo Blog

 When you still need ETL

-Start now, optimize later
+Start now, optimise later